kazikame/Sudoku-Solver-OpenCV/README.md

 # Sudoku-Solver-OpenCV
-Extracts and solves, and displays Sudoku from images
+Fast Sudoku Solver from captured images using OpenCV Library.